Foot of snow blankets parts of Midwest, disrupts travel - WTMJ

 Wind gusts of 15 mph (24 kph) to 25 mph (40 kph) were reported across southern Wisconsin, creating drifting snow, reduced visibilities and complicating snow removal efforts, said Andy Boxell, a meteorologist with the weather service’s office in Sullivan, Wisconsin.

-“It’s not only snow but it’s pretty darn windy out there, so that’s causing a lot blowing and drifting,” he said.

-In the Chicago area, between between 3 inches (7.6 centimeters) and 5 inches (12.7 centimeters) of snow had fallen by early Tuesday.
-Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more in northern Illinois before the storm ends Tuesday evening.
+In the Chicago area, more than 6 inches (15.24 centimeters) had already fallen by Tuesday afternoon and forecasters predicted up to 8 inches (20.3 centimeters) or more would fall in some areas before the storm ended Tuesday evening.

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.

-Many schools and businesses closed for a second day in a row Tuesday across the Midwest as crews worked to dig out after the storm.
+Many schools and businesses across the Midwest closed for a second day Tuesday as crews worked to dig out after the storm.

+Omaha had all 115 of its own plows and 300 contractors out Tuesday working around the clock to clear the streets in Nebraska’s biggest city, but Assistant Public Works Director Todd Pfitzer cautioned that the effort will take some time to complete.

+“We are asking for a little patience,” Pfitzer told the Omaha World-Herald.

-In West Des Moines, Iowa, Chris Borsberry said he needed four-wheel drive to make it into the Fairfield Inn & Suites where he works, and it still took him twice as long as normal to get to the hotel.
-Once there, Borsberry said he had to shovel the sidewalk seven times because it kept getting covered until the snow finally quit falling.
+In West Des Moines, Iowa, Chris Borsberry said he needed four-wheel drive to make it into the Fairfield Inn & Suites where he works, and it took him twice as long as normal.
+Once at the hotel, Borsberry said he had to shovel the sidewalk seven times because it kept getting covered until the snow finally stopped.

 “I got excited about that because it meant I only had one more shovel pass to do,” said Borsberry, 45.

-In York, Nebraska, roughly 250 semitrailers waited out the storm at the Petro truck stop alongside Interstate 80.
-Manager Rachael Adamson said she could see knee-high drifts.

-“We haven’t had this much snow in quite a few years,” Adamson said.

-In the South, one person was dead and at least 30 others were injured after a tornado carved a path of destruction north of Birmingham, Alabama, on Monday night, leaving the area with crumpled buildings and downed trees.
+In the South, one person was dead and at least 30 others were injured after a tornado carved a 10-mile-long (16 kilometer) path of destruction north of Birmingham, Alabama, on Monday night, leaving the area with crumpled buildings and downed trees.

 In the Southwest, more than a foot of snow fell in the mountains of Southern California, Nevada and Arizona.
 Icy conditions in mountains north of Los Angeles shut Interstate 5 in Tejon Pass and State Route 58 in Tehachapi Pass.

+Most of Nevada was bracing for another series of powerful storms that generated a rare blizzard warning along with a forecast for as much as 6 feet (2 meters) of snow and wind gusting over 100 mph (160 kph) in the mountains above Lake Tahoe by early Friday.
+At lake level, the weather service expects 2 to 4 feet (61-122 centimeters) of snow with winds gusting to 50 mph (80 kph).

+“Travel could be near impossible or even paralyzed with near-zero visibility through Friday morning,” the service said.

-Another major storm was approaching the coast with the potential to bring 7 to 10 inches of rain to central California and dump several feet of snow across the Sierra Nevada mountains.
-That additional rain and snow could lead to flash floods and debris flows — which can carry massive boulders, trees and other objects — to areas north and south of San Francisco Bay.
+Another major storm was approaching the coast with the potential to bring 10 to 15 inches (25.40 to 38.1 centimeters) of rain to central California and dump several feet of snow across the Sierra Nevada mountains over the next three days.
+That could lead to flash floods and debris flows — which can carry massive boulders, trees and other objects — to areas north and south of San Francisco Bay.
 Evacuation orders were in effect for areas of fire-scarred Santa Cruz County and evacuation warnings were issued in San Mateo County.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.